Foundation Trust Membership

 As one of our Foundation Trust members you can contribute as much or as little as you wish.

-If you have 10 minutes and would like to get involved and help shape the future of Great Ormond Street Hospital (GOSH), you can:
+If you have 10 minutes and would like to get involved and help shape the future of GOSH, you can:

 Help to recruit new members.
 We would like more young members and their families to join the Trust so please encourage your family and friends to sign up and help the hospital plan for the future.